The Morenci copper mine is in Greenlee County, Arizona, in the southwestern part of the US. It is among the largest copper producers in North America.

 Processing at Morenci copper mine

-The hydrometallurgical process comprises crushed and run of mine (ROM) leach pads, stacking equipment, a concentrate leach plant (CLP), four solution extraction (SX) plants, and three electrowinning (EW) facilities to produce a high-quality copper cathode.
+The hydrometallurgical process comprises crushed and run-of-mine (ROM) leach pads, stacking equipment, a concentrate leach plant (CLP), four solution extraction (SX) plants, and three electrowinning (EW) facilities to produce a high-quality copper cathode.
+The concentrating operation uses two concentrators and a molybdenum processing plant.

 Production plan details of the Morenci mine

-The life of mine (LoM) plan calls for an increase in output to achieve an average mill production rate of 150,000tpd of ore by 2024 and maintain it through 2036.
+The life of mine (LoM) plan calls for an increase in output to achieve an average mill production rate of 150,000 tonnes per day (tpd) of ore by 2024 and maintain it through 2036.
 The production rate is expected to decrease to an average of 90,000tpd during the final years of operation.

-FCX also aims to achieve an average daily crushed leach production rate of 90,000t of ore by 2023.
+Freeport-McMoRan also aims to achieve an average daily crushed leach production rate of 90,000t of ore in 2023.

 Infrastructure details

-The paved route along US Highway 191 leads to the Morenci mine, which is located 80km north-east of Safford, Arizona.
+The paved route along US Highway 191 leads to the Morenci mine.
 The mine site is also linked to a railway line that supports the transportation of metal products and supplies.

 A townsite at the operation features residential facilities, retail stores, restaurants, banks, schools, libraries, recreational facilities, and healthcare facilities.

-The operation is supported by additional accommodation facilities for mine workers and supplies in Clifton, Tucson, Safford, and Phoenix in Arizona; and Silver City, Lordsburg, and Deming in New Mexico.
+The operation is supported by additional accommodation facilities for mine workers and supplies in Clifton, Tucson, Safford, and Phoenix, Arizona; and Silver City, Lordsburg, and Deming, New Mexico.